WTU-MIS-Laboratory/SuperLightNet/README.md

 # [SuperLightNet](https://github.com/WTU-MIS-Laboratory/SuperLightNet)

-(Hyperlinks will be updated at the appropriate time)

 Official repository for "SuperLightNet: Lightweight Parameter Aggregation Network for Multimodal Brain Tumor Segmentation".
+1. Hyperlinks will be updated at the appropriate time
+2. Core innovations will be made public when permitted by the editor

 ## Release